-- In an episode of How I Met Your Mother that was on this afternoon this is referenced by The Captain when he and his wife are splitting up.
+- In an episode of How I Met Your Mother this is referenced by The Captain when he and his wife are splitting up.
 He says "I wear the horns of the cuckold" in the belief that she is in love with someone else.

 - The other classic is "El Venao" (lit.
 "The deer").

 - Brazilian singer Falcão, who constantly sings about being a cuckold, named a Concept Album all about being cheated on as 500 Years of Horns◊ (it was released one year before the country's discovery turned 500).